-In the determination of what constitutes investment property relative to property and equipment, the Corporation has considered the intended use of the property, the ability to sell the property, and the ability of the Corporation to lease the property or a portion of the property under a finance lease.
+In the determination of what constitutes investment property relative to property and equipment, the Corporation has considered the intended use of the property, the ability to sell the property, and the ability of the Corporation to lease the property or a portion of the property under a lease.
+As a result of the adoption of IFRS 16 Leases, prior to March 1, 2019, the Corporation considered the intended use of the property, the ability to sell the property, and the ability of the Corporation to lease the property, and the ability of the Corporation to lease the property or a portion of the property under a finance lease.

 The Corporation's investment property, which is property held to earn rentals and/or capital appreciation, is measured initially at its cost, including transaction costs.
 The Corporation has elected to use the cost model to subsequently value its investment property.
 Therefore, the investment property's carrying amount is valued at cost less accumulated depreciation and impairment losses.
 Depreciation is based on the useful life of each component of the investment property along with the property's residual value.
-The Corporation assesses its investment property for impairment on an annual basis in accordance with the impairment test guidance set forth in IAS 36, Impairment of Assets.